 To merge the industry standards, the School of Construction was established in 1741 at the Academy of Sciences in Paris that emphasized teaching a unified approach to the new theories, mathematics, and physics of ship design.
 This soon replaced the varied training and localized practices at the many shipyards whose shipwrights had no practical knowledge of nautical architecture or principles but only built as they had been taught.

 One of the young student designers at the school, François Clairin-Deslauriers, drew upon la Médée’s new characteristics in preparing plans for a frigate that advanced ship construction even further.
 His designs sharply increased the angle of the tumblehome, or inward slant of the frigate’s sides, and lowered the upper deck even closer to the waterline.
 In addition to a long, narrow hull, he placed the foremast further to the bow to catch more wind.
-He also changed the dimensions of the masts and used iron braces to replace the heavy wooden hanging knee braces that held up the decks.
-These radical changes would make a frigate much lighter and faster.
+He also changed the dimensions of the masts and used iron braces to replace the heavy wooden hanging knee braces that supported the decks.
+These radical changes made the frigate much lighter and faster.
 They also, however, would make her harder to handle and by-the-head, or tending to plow the waves instead of riding over them.
-Yet, the speed gained would outweigh the negatives.
+Yet, the speed gained outweighed the negatives.

 Ships at that time were not complete without the elaborate sculptures that decorated the prow, stern, and quarter gallery.
 Those on la Renommée were drawn up by Charles-Philippe Caffieri, the Master Sculptor at the Brest shipyard of the Caffieri artists family who had designed the decor for many ships.
 Unlike the entwined curving motif of the earlier rococo period, Caffieri adopted the newer restraints toward classicism in French art.
 The original sketches for the ship were completed on the 2nd of July, 1744 and are kept at the Maritime Historical Service at Chateau de Vincennes.